OmerAli277/Brick-BreakerX86/README.md

 # Brick-BreakerX86
 ## Description
 Brick Breaker is a simple game, which we all used to play in our childhood.
 It is build in assembly language based on x86 architecture.
-The code is simple and every functionality is divided into simple subroutines for your modification.
+Every functionality is divided into subroutines for further modifications and to make code understandable.
 ## Environment
 Assembler: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; NASM<br/>
 DOSBox x86 emulator